 - They are less sensitive to and involved with internal politics because it interferes with productivity.

-How to get started with a flex culture
+Get started with your flex culture now

 Our experienced flexible hiring team can help you identify top-quality professionals with flexible working experience as well as help you identify how to improve your culture to better support flexible working.